tensorleap/leap-cli/pkg/tensorleapapi/docs/UpdateDashboardParams.md

 ### NewUpdateDashboardParams

-`func NewUpdateDashboardParams(dashboardId string, name string, items []DashboardItem, projectId string, ) *UpdateDashboardParams`
+`func NewUpdateDashboardParams(dashboardId string, name string, items []Dashlet, projectId string, ) *UpdateDashboardParams`

 NewUpdateDashboardParams instantiates a new UpdateDashboardParams object This constructor will assign default values to properties that have it defined,